sampsyo/cs6120/content/blog/2019-11-13-trace-gen-llvm/index.md

 |         | Step |
 | ------------- | ------------------- |
-| 1 | Extract the body of a 'hot' loop into a function
+| 1 | Extract the body of a "hot" loop into a function
 | 2 | Compile the function and run with the profiling pass
 | 3 | Compile the function with the trace generation pass
 | 4 | Run the generated trace